over under through around

 Naming Our Lifelines One Woman at a Time

 The WomensLounge100 project began after I started meeting a bunch of amazing women through networking.
 I’d mention one of these women to another amazing woman, who agreed that she was an amazing women, and I realized we are surrounded by amazing women.
 Sometimes we forget how many there are, or how accessible they are, especially when we’re feeling a bit low ourselves.
+Sometimes we feel like we’re all alone, even though we’re not.

 So I hearkened back to all those times I called my mom or my sister or a girlfriend, laid it all on the table like a million puzzle pieces, and let them help me put everything back together again.
 I’m surrounded by extraordinary women, and I bet we all are.